Lazybones (1935 film)

 Lazybones is a 1935 British film directed by Michael Powell.
 It was made as a Quota quickie.

 Plot

-Sir Reginald Ford (Ian Hunter), known as "Lazybones", is an idle baronet.
+Sir Reginald Ford, known as "Lazybones", is an idle baronet.
 He hasn't a care in the world, although he doesn't have any money either.
-His brother and sister introduce him to Kitty McCarthy (Claire Luce), an American heiress, in the hope that he'll marry her and so gain access to her fortune which will help out his family.
+His brother and sister introduce him to Kitty McCarthy, an American heiress, in the hope that he will marry her and so gain access to her fortune which will help out his family.

-Kitty's cousin Mike (Bernard Nedell) brings Kitty the bad news that she's lost her fortune.
+Kitty's cousin Mike brings Kitty the bad news that she has lost her fortune.
 Mike is hoping to grab the maps for some Arabian oil fields that are being kept in the house.
-They are being guarded by two detectives and everybody chasing everybody else whilst trying to get the plans makes an amusing sub-plot.
+They are being guarded by two detectives and, in an amusing sub-plot, everybody chases everybody else whilst trying to get the plans.